-Easy homemade Chinese egg drop soup literally takes under 15 minutes from start to finish.
-Better than take-out and it’s effortless to make the soup at home.
+Easy homemade Chinese egg drop soup takes under 15 minutes from start to finish.
+Better than take-out and it’s effortless to make this soup at home.
 This is by far the fastest soup you’ll ever make.

 Originally posted in March 2019, updated with new photos and included video in September 2021